 US plans more wild horse roundups this year than ever before

+“It didn’t take long for Tracy Stone-Manning to sell out America’s wild horses,” Friends of Animals President Priscilla Feral said.

-In Nevada, home to about half the 86,000 horses roaming federal lands, three groups have filed a new lawsuit challenging what they say is the illegal, inhumane roundup of more than 2,000 horses that’s already under way about 80 miles (128 kilometers) west of the Utah line.
+In Nevada, home to about half the 86,000 horses roaming federal lands, three groups have filed a lawsuit challenging what they say is the illegal, inhumane roundup of more than 2,000 horses that’s already underway near the Utah line.

-Of the 987 gathered as of Monday, 11 had died, according to the agency’s web site.
+Of the hundreds gathered so far, 11 have died, according to the agency’s website.

-At least one death was a colt that continued to be pursued by a low-flying helicopter driving the herd toward a holding pen even though it was struggling to walk due to a “clearly broken” leg, according to the lawsuit.
+At least one death was a colt that continued to be pursued by a low-flying helicopter driving the herd toward a holding pen even though it had a “clearly broken” leg, according to the lawsuit.
 It says the colt suffered for at least 29 minutes before it was euthanized.

 “It is more than disappointing that BLM will continue the charade that they care about wild horses,” said Laura Leigh, president of the Reno-based Wild Horse Education, one of the plaintiffs.

-Opponents say their removal violates the 1971 Wild Free-Roaming Horses and Burros Act.

-“It didn’t take long for Tracy Stone-Manning to sell-out America’s wild horses,” Friends of Animals President Priscilla Feral said.

-Bureau spokesman Jason Lutterman declined comment in an email to The Associated Press.
+Bureau spokesman Jason Lutterman declined to comment in an email to The Associated Press.

+Stone-Manning said in announcing the 2022 roundup plans earlier this month the animals’ population has declined since 2020 but is still triple what the government claims the land can sustain ecologically — something horse advocates dispute.
+The agency permanently removed 13,666 animals from the range in 2021.

 The lawsuit filed Friday in federal court in Reno says the agency is exaggerating drought conditions and exploiting legal loopholes with 10-year plans that combine multiple horse management areas without the necessary site-specific assessments.